How we tested

 We often use baking peels to move pizza, bread, and other baked goods into, out of, and within hot ovens.
 Since we last tested them, our winning peel, the innovative EXO Polymer Sealed Super Peel, has changed.
 It’s now made from a different kind of wood and has a new polymer coating, ostensibly to make it more moisture-proof.
 EXO also released a new peel with a larger, thinner aluminum blade.
-Eager to see how these two new Super Peels measured up, we tested them alongside three other peels (one wood, one metal, and one wood-fiber composite) for a total of five products priced from $9.79 to $57.95, using them to make thin-crust pizza and rustic Italian bread.
+Eager to see how these two new Super Peels measured up, we tested them alongside three other peels (one wood, one metal, and one wood-fiber composite) for a total of five products priced from about $10.00 to about $60.00, using them to make thin-crust pizza and rustic Italian bread.
 In keeping with what we’d learned in our previous testing, we selected peels with blades (the flat, spatula-like part) at least 14 inches wide, allowing us to accommodate large loaves comfortably, and handles that were about 8 inches long, giving us just enough distance from the heat of the oven without sacrificing control.

 When baking, we use a peel for three specific tasks.
 First, we unload raw dough onto a hot baking stone in the oven.
 This is one of the riskier steps in the baking process, since delicate, carefully formed loaves and pizza rounds can lose their shape if they stick to the peel or get shaken off it too vigorously.
 Next, we rotate the bread or pizza in the oven to ensure even baking.
 And finally, we remove the baked items from the oven.